jakecoppinger/friends-of-erskinville-lord-mayoral-candidates-forum/comments-on-cycling-and-streets.md

 [00:19:36.160 --> 00:19:38.720]   call on the government to build the active transport bridge between North
 [00:19:38.720 --> 00:19:45.120]   and South Everleigh which is long overdue.

-# Sue Ritchie comments on cycling
+# Sue Ritchie comments on cycling (Sue Ritchie Independent)

 Look on the issue of
 [00:31:49.800 --> 00:31:58.800]   transport here, finding a balance, look we are saying that after all this time